French nationalism: 1814-1914

 The politics of left and right played a role as conservatives seized on nationalism to attack the left.
 Conservative French nationalists successfully labeled antimilitarism as antinationalist in the 1898-1914 era.
 Many of the more vocal antimilitarists were activist anarchists and radical Marxist organizations.
 Historians have interpreted this attack by arguing French nationalism was rejecting its roots in the French Revolution and was becoming something of an extremist, protofascist movement.
-However, most antimilitarists did not reject their nation, but instead claimed to be protecting the Republic, which they saw as synonymous with the nation.
+However, most antimilitarists did not reject their nation but instead claimed to be protecting the Republic which they saw as synonymous with the nation.
 They saw the conservatives as a danger to a republican France.

 The large conservative Catholic element, frustrated by the failure to restore the monarchy, turned to a new variation on nationalism.
 Led by the daily newspaper La Croix, founded by the Assumptionist priests in 1883, it denounced the Republic's anti-clericalism and encouraged Boulangism and Germanophobia.
 It promoted French imperialism as the fulfillment of a mission to bring civilization and Christianity to the pagans ("mission civilisatrice") and it boasted of France's cultural superiority over everyone else.

 The Dreyfus affair of the 1890s saw conservatives use nationalism to attack the Third Republic.
-However, when the republicans passed laws hostile to the Catholic Church in 1901-1905, such as disbanding the Assumptionists, many conservatives switched their energies and funding away from nationalistic projects to instead a defense of the Church.
+However, when the republicans passed laws hostile to the Catholic Church in 1901-1905, such as disbanding the Assumptionists, many conservatives switched their energies and funding away from nationalistic projects to a defense of the Church instead.
 Devout Catholic women were especially active in this switch.
 Historian Robert Fuller argues it effectively ended the nationalist challenge to the Third Republic.